sikrvault/sikr/README.md

 # Sikre

+**Please note:** *Sikre is in early development stages, it's not recommended to use it in production yet.*

 Sikre is a high-security backend API to store your passwords and sensitive data securely (like SSH keys and SSL certificates).